About the Journal

 - Is the argumentation convincing and coherent?

-- Is the paper well structure?
+- Is the paper well structured?

 - Is the paper reader-friendly?

-Peer reviewers will have four possible options for recommendations:
+Peer reviewers will have four possible options for recommendations

 - Accept manuscript (no need for revision)